ipeis/HMCTuning/README.md

 # HMCTuning

 This repository contains a Python package for running HMC with Pytorch, including automatic optimization of its hyperparameters.
-You will be able to i) sample from any target distribution, given as a unnormalized target, and ii) automatically tune the HMC hyperparameters to improve the efficiency in exploring the density.
+You will be able to i) sample from any distribution, given as a unnormalized target, and ii) automatically tune the HMC hyperparameters to improve the efficiency in exploring the density.

-For further details about the algorithm, see Section 3.5 of [our paper](https://arxiv.org/pdf/2202.04599.pdf), where we adapted the HMC tuning for improving a  Hierarchical VAE for mixed-type partial data.
-Original optimization idea can be found [here](https://proceedings.mlr.press/v139/campbell21a.html).
+For further details about the algorithm, see Section 3.5 of [our paper](https://arxiv.org/pdf/2202.04599.pdf), where we adapted the HMC tuning for improving the inference in  a Hierarchical VAE for mixed-type partial data.
+Original idea for optimizing HMC via Variational Inference can be found [here](https://proceedings.mlr.press/v139/campbell21a.html).
 If you refer to this algorithm, please consider citing both works.
 If you use this code, please cite:
 ```
 @article{peis2022missing,
   title={Missing Data Imputation and Acquisition with Deep Hierarchical Models and Hamiltonian Monte Carlo},